-All sensor data from a single site are organized into annual files by interpolating onto a common 20-minute time base.
-Text versions of these annual files are concatenated.
-The 20-min mooring format is referred to as a 'monster file' due to large complement of measured and derived variables.
+All sensor data from a single site are organized into annual files using the original data collection frequency.
+CSV versions of these annual files are concatenated.
 Most processing is performed using Matlab but some sensors require manufacturer's proprietary software to generate machine readable raw data.
-A suite of derived seawater-carbon variables generated by USGS CO2calc.exe is included for each record in the concatenated text files.